 Meanwhile, those who break stereotypes of autism’s limitations and those engaged in serving the real-life needs of fellow autistic people continue to be ignored.
 There remains no interest and effort to cultivate competitively employed autistic autism professionals.

-These imply that society still sees autistic people as exhibits that show the inclusive effort of non-autistic people, rather than as competitive, competent partners.
+These imply that society still sees autistic people as exhibits that showcase the inclusive effort of non-autistic people, rather than as competitive, competent partners.
+In addition, autism is always considered to be a disability or special need rather than an identity.
+Autistic people are seen as dependent and subservient to the non-autistic people “helping” them.
 Inclusive Equality remains elusive.

 Meanwhile, the Singapore government continues to endorse open discrimination by insurance companies and schools providing early childhood education courses.

-Autistic people who do well in mainstream society refuse to reveal their diagnosis and participate in the autism community for fear of being discriminated against, resulting in a “brain drain” of the autism community where the most adapted and brightest leave as soon as they are able to.
-Even parents have found that disclosing an autism diagnosis can lead to teachers putting less effort and attention into supporting their autistic children.
+As a result of all these discrimination, autistic people who do well in mainstream society refuse to reveal their diagnosis and participate in the autism community, resulting in a “brain drain” where the most adapted and brightest leave the autism community as soon as they are able to.
+Even parents claimed that disclosing an autism diagnosis in mainstream school usually leads to teachers putting less effort and attention into supporting their autistic children.

 Autistic people who do less well in mainstream society often engage in counterproductive behaviours that damage their reputation and divide the community, making it difficult for them to be taken seriously and mature advocates reluctant to participate to avoid being tainted by the bad reputation.